Yelp/elastalert/docs/source/ruletypes.rst

 additional alerts for ``{'username': 'bob'}`` will be ignored while other usernames will trigger alerts.
 Documents which are missing the
 ``query_key`` will be grouped together.
 A list of fields may also be used, which will create a compound query key.
 This compound key is treated as if it were a single field whose value is the component values, or "None", joined by commas.
 A new field with the key
 "field1,field2,etc" will be created in each document and may conflict with existing fields of the same name.
+Use the following syntax to specify multiple fields: `query_key: ["ip_address", "environment"]`

 aggregation_key
 ^^^^^^^^^^^^^^^